ultimatepp/UppHub/README.md

 # UppHub

-This repository serves as the official global registry for [UppHub](https://www.ultimatepp.org/app$ide$UppHub_en-us.html), the distributed source packages management system for [Ultimate++](https://www.ultimatepp.org/index.html).
+This repository serves as the official global registry for [UppHub](https://www.ultimatepp.org/app$ide$UppHub_en-us.html), the distributed source packages management system for [U++](https://www.ultimatepp.org/index.html).

-*Note: This technology is currently a work-in-progress, subject to change, and only available via the nightly builds of Ultimate++.*
+*Note: This technology is currently a work-in-progress, subject to change, and only available via the nightly builds of U++.*

 ## Registering packages